| Hot rods |

 http://www.jalopyshowdown.com/

-Kool April Nites
+Kool April Nites in Redding, CA

 http://www.koolaprilnites.com/

 L.A.
-Roadsters Fathers Day Roadster Show in Pomona
+Roadsters Fathers Day Show in Pomona

 http://www.laroadsters.com/